appwebtech/Angular/README.md

 The generated project has dependencies that require **Node 4.x.x and NPM 3.x.x**.

-Personally, I had a lot of issues from Deprecation warnings, to Errors stemming from permission to incorrect versions up to unsupported dependencies.
+Personally, I had a lot of issues from Deprecation warnings, to Errors stemming from permissions, incorrect versions up to unsupported dependencies.

 What I did was to uninstall Nodejs & npm, then re-installed them again and ran updates via home brew.